Caprice (1967 film): Plot

-Out in the middle of a snowy mountaintop, Christopher has secretly placed a microphone on Patricia and secretly films her while she goes to speak to Clancy off in the distance.
-She offers Clancy a job with Femina as head chemist, with an illegal under-the-table bonus.
-Clancy declines as he says that Cutter already knows about Madame Piasco, and if Cutter does not care, he is happy where he is.
-Cut to Cutter's office where he is watching the film that Christopher took of Clancy's and Patricia's encounter.
-He tells Christopher that this footage, which he plans to broadcast, will ruin Sir Jason forever.
-But Cutter is angry that Christopher has not kept Patricia under confinement for her illegal role in the matter; he in return states that they can nab Patricia as she leaves Sir Jason's.
+Later, Christopher secretly records Patricia while she speaks to Clancy.
+She offers Clancy a job as Femina's head chemist, with an illegal under-the-table bonus.
+Clancy declines, saying that Cutter already knows about Piasco, and if Cutter does not care, he is happy where he is.
+At his office, Cutter watches the film of this encounter.
+He tells Christopher that this footage will ruin Sir Jason.

-Patricia is visiting with Sir Jason, who tells her that he was able to convince Madame Piasco to come and work for him, which Patricia finds incredible.
-Sir Jason also tells her about the analysis of the black powder, which contains a powerful narcotic.
-Patricia in turn tells him that she already had the powder analyzed herself, and this analysis conducted by Sir Jason was a test purely to see if he would tell the truth or a lie, the latter of which would implicate him in her father's murder.
-Sir Jason also tells her that Christopher had her encounter with Clancy filmed, that Cutter plans to broadcast it to the world to ruin him, and that the Paris police after being shown the film, are now after her for bribery.
-He states that Christopher's motivation is purely financial, as he collects from both sides.
-Patricia is heartbroken about this news concerning Christopher.
+Patricia visits Sir Jason, who tells her he convinced Piasco to come and work for him.
+Patricia finds this incredible.
+Sir Jason also mentions the analysis of the black powder, which contains a narcotic.
+Patricia already had the powder analyzed herself.
+This other analysis was a test to see if he would tell the truth or lie, the latter of which would implicate him in Robert's murder.
+Sir Jason reveals that Cutter's sent the film to the police, who are now after her for bribery.

-As the police are ready to arrest Patricia outside Sir Jason's apartment, Christopher snatches her away.
+As the police arrive, Christopher snatches Patricia away.
 He admits that he works for Interpol.
-Later, Patricia is able to tell Christopher's Interpol colleagues that the narcotics were smuggled as May Fortune face powder, which was perfectly harmless until incinerated, but then turned into a powerful hallucinogen.
-None of them believes that Cutter is smart enough to be the head of the narcotics ring.
+Patricia tells Interpol that the narcotics were smuggled as May Fortune face powder, which was harmless until incinerated, when it turned into a hallucinogen.
+Nobody believes that Cutter is smart enough to be the head of the narcotics ring.